merlinz165/Palladio-Editors-VSCode/vscode-palladio/README.md

 ## VS Code extension development

-VS Code is the Client side of Language Server Protocol.
+VS Code is the Client side of the Language Server Protocol.

 Basically, there are two ways to use a language server: an external server or an embedded one with the extension.
 In this project, the language server is embedded within the extension.

 ![hello](https://raw.githubusercontent.com/merlinz165/Palladio-Editors-VSCode-Assets/master/images/Xtext-LSP-Diagram2.png)

-In this case, the lifecycles of the extension and the server are the same and we don't need to care about the server separately. (reference: [INTEGRATING XTEXT LANGUAGE SERVER SUPPORT IN VISUAL STUDIO CODE](https://blogs.itemis.com/en/integrating-xtext-language-support-in-visual-studio-code))
+In this case, the lifecycles of the extension and the server are the same, and we don't need to care about the server separately. (reference: [INTEGRATING XTEXT LANGUAGE SERVER SUPPORT IN VISUAL STUDIO CODE](https://blogs.itemis.com/en/integrating-xtext-language-support-in-visual-studio-code))

 This project was created using the scaffolding tool [YEOMAN](https://yeoman.io/) and [VS Code Extension Generator](https://www.npmjs.com/package/generator-code).